sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ### Switch
 You can switch to iframes or windows if that is needed.

+If frame/window is not found, an error will be thrown.
+{: .note .note-warning}

 #### toFrame(id)
 Switch to a frame by its id.